 Discount rates represent the current market assessment of the risks specific to the Cash generating unit (CGU), taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
 The discount rate calculation is based on the specific circumstances of the Group and is derived from its weighted average cost of capital (WACC).
-The cost of equity is derived from the expected return on investment by the Company's investors.
-The cost of debt is based on the interest-bearing borrowings the Company is obliged to service.
+The WACC takes into account both debt and equity.
+The cost of equity is derived from the expected return on investment by the Group's investors.

+The cost of debt is based on the interest-bearing borrowings the Group is obliged to service.
 The beta factors are evaluated annually based on publicly available market data.
-The pre-tax discount rates range for the year ended is as follows: March 31, 2025 - 17.40% (March 31, 2024 - 17.30%).